The Evolution of Bookkeeping

-These visits may happen as often as the trader or merchant would require his business accounts to validate their market value, to evaluate taxes or to pay debtors and follow up with people who owed money to their business.
+These visits may happen as often as the trader or merchant would require his business accounts to validate their market value, evaluate taxes, or pay debtors and follow up with people who owed money to their business.

 These records were maintained in a single-entry system where all transactions were described in one column and the amount of money would be added to deducted in the second column.
 A third column was used to date every transaction.

 A bookkeeper had to spend time reading every transaction to ensure that it was correctly entered.

 Since all debits and credits showed in a single line, differentiating between the two was time-consuming.

 The Double Entry System Proposed by Luca Pacioli